jpratik21/DIY-Burglar-Alarm/README.md

 ``

 where /dev/rfcomm1 = tty address that has Arduino's BT module address info.
-Please refer to the guide in step 3 for additional details.
+Please refer to the guide in step iii for additional details.

 <br></br>
 x.
 Open the [switch](http://www.adafruit.com/products/375#tutorials) / seperate 2 parts of switch connected to Arduino.